 OnDesk

 Full studio-format coverage in 2-5 minutes.
 Free to start (3 reports), then $20/month for 8 reports.
-Every report includes a logline, synopsis, character breakdowns, structural analysis, development notes, market read, and a final recommendation (Pass / Consider / Recommend).
+Every report includes a logline, synopsis, character breakdowns, structural analysis, development notes, market read, and a scored recommendation (an overall score out of 100, built from nine rated categories).
 You also get chat follow-up, so you can ask questions about specific scenes or notes after the report is generated.

 Let's be honest about what it is and isn't.
-OnDesk is fast, affordable, and consistent.
+OnDesk's AI script coverage is fast, affordable, and consistent.
 It catches structural issues, pacing problems, and character arc gaps reliably.
 It's not going to tell you “this feels like early Coen Brothers” or give you the kind of taste-level feedback a great reader offers.
 It's the structured first pass you can run on every draft, so the obvious problems are fixed before anyone else reads it.

 Other AI tools

-Several other AI screenplay tools exist, but most give you a summary, a score, or a few paragraphs of feedback.
+A wave of newer AI screenplay tools exists (Prescene, Callaia, Screenplay IQ, and others), but many give you a summary, a score, or a few paragraphs of feedback.
 That's useful as a quick gut check, but it's not coverage.
 Real coverage means a structured report that a development exec could hand to a producer.
 If you're comparing AI options, look at what the output actually looks like, not just the marketing.
+Here's what a full coverage report looks like so you know what to expect.

 How to choose based on where you are